xiaofei0619/AwesomeDimsum/README.md

 ![StockListOnSmallView](/readme_images/stocklist_small.png)
 <br />

+**Future Work**
+At this point, all the functionalities are done.
+However, since anyone can login, the website can not distinguish who is customer and who is staff.
+I will need to create a table to store the staff info such that only staffs can view the Order Manager Page and Stock Manager Page.

 ## Final Project Iteration 2 Progress
 For this iteration, I mainly worked on the UI for customers to 1. browse the menu; 2. browse the previous comments for specific dish item; 3. add new review to the comments; 4. add items to shopping cart; 5. view/update order summary in the shopping cart.
 Following are the screenshots and detailed explainations.